egXcoder/Study-Repository/caching/redis.md

 Redis provides a built-in Publish/Subscribe (Pub/Sub) messaging system that lets one or more clients publish messages to channels, while other clients subscribe to those channels to receive them in real-time.

-- basics
+basics
+- Publisher → Sends messages to a channel.
 - Subscriber → Listens for messages from one or more channels.
-    - Publisher → Sends messages to a channel.
-    - Redis delivers the message instantly to all active subscribers.
+- if no online subscribers then message is missed. and no way to see it again

-- commands
+commands
 - `subscribe news` subscribe to a channel called news (listen to channel news)
-    - `subscribe news jobs` subscribe to two channels in same time
 - `publish news "hello"` publish a message "hello" into news channel
 - `PUBSUB CHANNELS` show active channels which has online listeners, once listeners disconnected channels will disappear
 - `PUBSUB NUMSUB news` how many listeners to news channels

-- steps
-    - once a message is published to channel
-    - all online subscribers will get the message instantly
-    - if no online subscribers then message is missed. and there is no way to subscriber once back online to see the missed messages
-    - the published doesnt gurantee message was received. so there is no way to replay sending
-    - publisher just send the message and receivers listening receive them (simple as that)
-    - if you weren’t listening at the time, you miss the message.
-Use it when low-latency broadcast > reliability.
+- `subscribe news jobs` subscribe to two channels in same time

-- Realworld applications
+Realworld applications
 - all of below is when you have multiple servers, but if you have one backend server then websocket is enough
 - Real-time notifications ..
 Push alerts to users (new message, system alert, stock price change)
 - Chat applications ..
 One user publishes a message, all users in the room get it instantly
 - Live dashboards / analytics: Backend publishes metrics → dashboard updates instantly
 - not perfered for Microservices Event Broadcasting, since messages can get lost. so it perfer message queues

 Redis Pub/Sub is very simple compared to more advanced messaging systems like Kafka or RabbitMQ.
 But its simplicity is exactly why it's widely used in real-world applications.

 - Redis Pub/Sub excels in lightweight, real-time message broadcasting where:
     - Speed is critical
     - Durability is not required (if a subscriber misses a message, it's okay)
     - System components need loose coupling

-- Websockets vs Redis
+Websockets vs Redis
 - Websockets
     - Server ↔ Client (frontend real-time communication)
     - Between browser/mobile & backend
     - Push updates to end users over the internet
     - Connection-based

 - Redis:
     - Server ↔ Server (backend coordination)
     - Inside backend infrastructure
     - Broadcast events between multiple servers or processes
     - No persistence (fire-and-forget)

 - When Do you Use Only Websocket?
     - You have only 1 backend instance and you’re only doing client-to-server real-time updates (then websocket is enough)

 - When Do you Use Only Redis?
     - when processes or servers want to communicate in pub/sub way

 - When Do You Use Both Together?
     - Example: Let’s say you run a chat app with 3 load-balanced backend servers:

         User A is connected to Server 1 via WebSocket.
         User B is connected to Server 2.
         User C is connected to Server 3.

         Now A sends "Hi" to the chat room.

         If your server uses only WebSockets, Server 1 has no idea how to tell Server 2 and 3.

         But if Server 1 publishes to Redis channel "chat:room1" and Servers 2 & 3 subscribe, all WebSocket servers redispatch the message to their connected clients. (so its mainly redis used from the websocket server)

 ## Redis Databases

+A Redis instance can contain multiple numbered databases, e.g., DB 0, DB 1, DB 2, … (default is usually 0).

+They don’t have names, only integer indexes.

+They share the same memory and configuration, but data stored in one DB is isolated from others.

+select a database by `SELECT 0   # or 1, 2, etc.`

 In Redis, "databases" are not like traditional SQL databases.
 They’re more like logical namespaces or partitions within a single Redis instance.

-- A Redis instance can contain multiple numbered databases, e.g., DB 0, DB 1, DB 2, … (default is usually 0).
-- They don’t have names, only integer indexes.
-- They share the same memory and configuration, but data stored in one DB is isolated from others.
-- select a database by `SELECT 0   # or 1, 2, etc.`

 Q: Are Redis Databases Commonly Used?